New Americans in Pennsylvania

 - Immigrants accounted for 10% of total economic output in the Philadelphia metropolitan area and 4% of economic output in the Pittsburgh metropolitan area as of 2007, according to a study by the Fiscal Policy Institute.

 - Unauthorized immigrants comprised 1.7% of the state’s workforce in 2010 (or 110,000 workers), according to a report by the Pew Hispanic Center.

 - If all unauthorized immigrants were removed from Pennsylvania, the state would lose $5.3 billion in economic activity, $2.3 billion in gross state product, and approximately 27,718 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group.

 Unauthorized immigrants pay taxes.

-- Unauthorized immigrants in Pennsylvania paid $135 million in state and local taxes in 2010, according to data from the Institute for Taxation and Economic Policy, which includes:
+- Unauthorized immigrants in Pennsylvania paid $149 million in state and local taxes in 2010, including $95.3 million in sales taxes, $45.5 million in state income taxes, and $8.2 million in property taxes, according to data from the Institute for Taxation and Economic Policy.

 Immigrants are integral to Pennsylvania’s economy as students.